element-hq/policies/docs/hosted-homeserver/terms_and_conditions.md

 You agree that you shall not:

-* Use or attempt to gain unauthorised access to or use another's account, password, data, or computer systems or networks connected to the {{ policy_homeserver }} homeserver, whether through malicious attacks, password mining or any other means.
+* Use or attempt to gain unauthorised access to or use another's account, password, data, or computer systems or networks connected to the {{ hhs_name }}.{{ hhs_client_domain }} homeserver, whether through malicious attacks, password mining or any other means.

 * Access or attempt to access any material that you are not authorized to access.

 * Submit or transmit any material that violates or infringes the rights of others including, without limitation, patent, trademark, trade secret, copyright, publicity, or other proprietary rights.
 Please see our [Copyright Policy](https://riot.im/copyright) for further details.

-* Disrupt or interfere with the security of, or otherwise cause harm to, the {{ policy_homeserver }} homeserver, systems resources, accounts, passwords, servers or networks connected to or accessible through the Service or any affiliated or linked sites.
+* Disrupt or interfere with the security of, or otherwise cause harm to, the {{ hhs_name }}.{{ hhs_client_domain }} homeserver, systems resources, accounts, passwords, servers or networks connected to or accessible through the Service or any affiliated or linked sites.

 * Use the Service to transmit unsolicited or bulk communications to anyone at all, be they users of the Service, federated Matrix homeservers, or connected on a bridged network.